 - Primary and metastatic brain cancer

-Brain tumours because of their presence in the most important organ of the human body and their close proximity to some of the most important components of the body require high levels of radiotherapy treatment accuracy.
-Radiation Oncology Victoria is adequately equipped to provide all levels of required accuracy for the optimal treatment of brain tumours, both benign and malignant.
+Brain tumours because of their presence in the most important organ of the human body and their close proximity to some of the most important components of the body require high levels of radiation therapy treatment accuracy.
+GenesisCare is adequately equipped to provide all levels of required accuracy for the optimal treatment of brain tumours, both benign and malignant.

 For the treatment of brain tumours, linear accelerators are now being used to provide volumetric modulated arc therapy (VMAT) and Brainlab (stereotactic) treatments for brain tumour patients.
 Brainlab in particular provides a step up in accuracy for the linear accelerator in enabling sub-millimetre positioning and treatment.